denyadev/pcmcpa/README.md

 ## Description

-Designed and developed a beautiful and fully responsive static web application for an Accounting firm in Mississauga
+Designed and developed a beautiful and fully responsive static web application for an Accounting firm in Mississauga.
+Really focused on improving the visual aesthetic of their old website by using common UI/UX principles.

 ## Tech Stack